On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic formulations of partial least squares: Introduction

 Over the last two decades, several probabilistic formulations of these various dimension-reduction techniques have been introduced, first under a Gaussian setting.
 They include the Probabilistic PCA (PPCA) \citep{PPCA_Tipping99}, the Probabilistic CCA (PCCA) \citep{PCCA_Bach05}, as well as several versions of Probabilistic PLS (PPLS) \citep{PPLSR_Li15, PPLSR_Zheng16, elBouhaddani17}.
-Regarding these three probabilistic formulations of the PLS, both \cite{PPLSR_Zheng16} and \cite{PPLSR_Li15} focus on PLS Regression (the model considered by \cite{PPLSR_Li15} has commonalities with a probabilistic formulation of Principal Component Regression (PCR) \citep{PPCR_Ge_2011}), while \cite{elBouhaddani17} consider a symmetrical PLS approach.
+Regarding these three probabilistic formulations of the PLS, both \cite{PPLSR_Zheng16} and \cite{PPLSR_Li15} focus on PLS Regression, while \cite{elBouhaddani17} consider a symmetrical PLS approach.
 Overall, all these probabilistic formulations rely on structural equations that define the observed variables as linear combinations of some latent variables plus some Gaussian noise.
-Parameter estimation under these latent variable models is then usually performed via an Expectation-Maximization (EM) algorithm \citep{Dempster77_EM}.
+Parameter estimation under these latent variable models is then usually performed via an Expectation-Maximization (EM) algorithm \citep{Dempster77_EM}, under appropriate constraints imposed on the model parameters to mimic their non-probabilistic counterpart.
 Giving access to all the likelihood-based inference machinery, these probabilistic formulations have a number of advantages compared to their standard formulation counterpart \citep{overviewPLSRosipal06, Smilde04}.
-The estimation can be computationally more efficient, and can deal with missing data \citep{PPCA_Tipping99, PPLSR_Zheng16}.
-Moreover, covariates can be included in the model \citep{Poisson_PPCA_Chiquet17}, and penalized versions of the likelihood can be used to encourage sparsity or structured sparsity, in particular in a high-dimensional framework \citep{Guan09_SPPCA, Zeng17_SPPCA, Park17_SPPCA}.
+The estimation can deal with missing data, while still being computationally efficient \citep{PPCA_Tipping99, PPLSR_Zheng16}.
+Moreover, covariates can be included in the model \citep{Poisson_PPCA_Chiquet17}, and penalized versions of the likelihood can be used to encourage sparsity or structured sparsity, {\it e.g.}, in a high-dimensional framework \citep{Guan09_SPPCA, Zeng17_SPPCA, Park17_SPPCA}.
 Finally, the probabilistic formulation is very versatile, and turns several complex settings into natural extensions of the simple Gaussian ones mentioned above.
 For example, probabilistic PCA models have been proposed for binary data and count data \citep{Probabilistic_Count_Durif19, Poisson_PPCA_Chiquet17}.
 Extensions to even more complex settings, including mediation analysis where three sets of observed variables are involved, have also been proposed \citep{Derkach_LVMA2019}.